Partially hyperbolic dynamics in the 3-body problem

 are local diffeomorphisms (see \cite{DelaLLavegaps,DelaLLaveScattmap}).
 In particular, since for $i=0,1$, the manifolds $W^{u,s}_{\mathrm{loc}}(\mathcal E_\infty(\Theta)$ instersect transversally along $\Gamma_i$ in Theorem \ref{thm:existencehomchannels}, one can define the composition map

 The map \eqref{eq:defnscattmap} is the so-called scattering map along the homoclinic channel $\Gamma_i$.
-It is a classical result (see for instance \cite{DelaLLaveScattmap,guardia2022hyperbolicdynamicsoscillatorymotions} and the references therein) that these are real-analytic, symplectic maps.
 Note that these maps are a priori only defined locally.
-The next proposition describes the dynamics of the scattering maps (which we recall, encode the dynamics along the manifolds $\Gamma_i$) in suitable domains. \begin{prop}[After Proposition 4.6. in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}] Let $r=\Theta^{-3}$, let $\mathbb D_r\subset\mathbb C$ be the disk around the origin of radius $r$ and let $N\in\mathbb N$.
+The next proposition describes the dynamics of the scattering maps in suitable domains. \begin{prop}[After Proposition 4.6. in \cite{guardia2022hyperbolicdynamicsoscillatorymotions}] Let $r=\Theta^{-3}$, let $\mathbb D_r\subset\mathbb C$ be the disk around the origin of radius $r$ and let $N\in\mathbb N$.
 Then, for $\Theta\gg 1$ there exists an embedding